p4lang/p4runtime/docs/v1/p4runtime-id-notes.md

 + `DigestList`
 + `DigestListAck`

+It is still TBD whether a digest list id of 0 has any special meaning in the P4Runtime API.

 There is no known use case for a P4 data plane to know digest list id values.